-- Normal allow Peak and RMS to range freely with no hold - Hold Peak 4 sec hold the peak (the little white line in the audio level, typically near the top) for 4 seconds

-- Hold RMS 4 sec hold the RMS (the main audio level, green near the bottom and red at the top if the signal is too high) for 4 seconds - Hold Peak Infinite hold the Peak at its highest level and leave it there - Hold RMS Infinite hold the RMS at its highest level and leave it there
+- Normal allow Peak and RMS to range freely with no hold - Hold Peak 4 sec hold the peak (the little white line in the audio level, typically near the top) for 4 seconds.
+Pressing the Reset button returns the Peak to the current level. - Hold RMS 4 sec hold the RMS (the main audio slider, green near the bottom and red at the top if the signal is too high) for 4 seconds.
+Pressing the Reset button returns the RMS to the current level. - Hold Peak Infinite hold the Peak at its highest level and leave it there, unless the Reset button is pressed.
+Pressing the Reset button returns the Peak to the current level. - Hold RMS Infinite hold the RMS at its highest level and leave it there, unless the Reset button is pressed.
+Pressing the Reset button returns the RMS to the current level.

 These values can be held for either 4 seconds, or frozen (Infinite Hold), or not held.
-A Reset button exists to clear any Peak/RMS values to refresh the display for a new measurement.